Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 3-way/README_trafficlight3way.md

 _**Timers Used:**_

-- traffic_timer: Controls the duration for each traffic phase (20 seconds).
+- traffic_timer: Controls the duration for each traffic phase (timer_preset: 20 seconds).
-- pedestrian_timer: Manages the pedestrian crossing time (10 seconds).
+- pedestrian_timer: Manages the pedestrian crossing time (pedestrian_preset: 10 seconds).
 - The timer resets after every transition to manage the next timed phase correctly.

 _**Main Signals:**_